The UP42’s console offers four map styles to help you visualize geographic data for different use cases.

 The change will be applied immediately and saved for future sessions.

 You can control the visibility of map labels, such as the names of cities, countries, and roads.
 Keep labels visible when you need geographic context and orientation.
-To declutter the map and focus entirely on your own data layers, hide the labels for a cleaner view.
+To declutter the map and focus on your own data layers, hide the labels for a cleaner view.

 -